-The Visiting Nurse Association of Johnson County (VNA) is offering two Stepping On Workshop series for 2017.
+The Visiting Nurse Association of Johnson County (VNA) is offering two Stepping On Workshops in the fall for 2017.

 Fall Session- Morning - Thursday mornings, 9:30am- 11:30am, Sept.
 28th- Nov.
 9th